eduardorocham/star-wars-app/README.md

 ![Homepage](https://github.com/eduardorocham/star-wars-app/blob/main/src/assets/readme/homepage.png)

-2 - You can also see a lot of information about the films, characters and vehicles.
+2 - You can also see a lot of information about the films.

 ![filmspage](https://github.com/eduardorocham/star-wars-app/blob/main/src/assets/readme/filmspage.png)

+3 - You can also see a lot of information about the characters.

 ![characterspage](https://github.com/eduardorocham/star-wars-app/blob/main/src/assets/readme/characterspage.png)

+2 - You can also see a lot of information about the vehicles.

 ![vehiclespage](https://github.com/eduardorocham/star-wars-app/blob/main/src/assets/readme/vehiclespage.png)